vectortree/cloud-drive-sharing-manager-app/README.md

 ### Analyze Sharing Changes
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717011-ba08230a-22e6-4fa3-9ab5-48ab664562a1.png" width = "60%" height = "60%"/></center>

-_When the user clicks "Sharing Changes", a pop-up will be displayed to the user to compare between two snapshots.
-The user can select two snapshots in the right sidebar, and it will show the updated information between two snapshots._
+_When the user clicks "Sharing Changes" after selecting two snapshots, a pop-up will be displayed to the user for comparing both snapshots._